Voliware/router-element/README.md

 2. `/users/account`
 3. `/users/account/profile`

 Any irrelevant ones are hidden.
-The `<router-element>` by default will also reveal the appropriate elements if the address bar changes.
 The `<router-element>` is optional and can be avoided for non-SPA apps or if another system is in place.
 Note that `<router-element>` is also a `<route-element>` and has the same functionality so it does work as a top level route if desired.
 However it is not hidden by default.

 # Options
 You can set some attributes for `<router-element>` for some minor behaviour differences